What can the Brain Resource Center do for ADHD?

 The exact causes of ADHD are not conclusively known.
 Scientific evidence suggests that in many cases the disorder is genetically transmitted and occurs when there is an imbalance in the chemicals that regulate the efficiency with which the brain controls behavior.
 A study conducted at the National Institute of Mental Health correlated ADHD with a series of metabolic abnormalities in the brain, providing further evidence that it is a neurobiological disorder.
 Currently, there is little scientific evidence to suggest that environmental factors, dietary factors, inner-ear problems, or visual-motor difficulties are the underlying causes of ADHD.

-Why is it important to identify ADHD in children?
+Why is it important to identify ADHD/ADD in children?

-ADHD can have devastating effects on a child’s social, emotional, and educational development.
-Additionally, if left untreated, ADHD can have long-term adverse effects, continuing well into adolescence and adulthood.
-The longer treatment is delayed, the harder it becomes to rid the individual of this disorder.
-An early diagnosis of ADHD will help parents, teachers, and care-takers ensure that the child develops properly.
-Furthermore, it is important for parents of children with ADHD to learn how to communicate effectively with their children to get the most of any treatment plan.
+ADD/ADHD in children can have devastating effects on their social, emotional, and educational development.
+Additionally, if left untreated, ADHD/ADD in kids can have long-term adverse effects, continuing well into adolescence and adulthood.
+The longer treatment is delayed, the harder it becomes to rid the child of this disorder.
+An early ADD/ADHD assessment will help parents, teachers, and care-takers ensure that the child develops properly.
+Furthermore, it is important for parents of children with ADHD to learn how to communicate effectively with their children.
+It is crucial to get the most of any treatment plan to find a personalized cure to ADD/ADHD in children.

-Why is it important to identify ADHD in adults?
+Why is it important to identify ADHD/ADD in adults?

-There is a significant difference between a personality type and a neurobiological disorder.
-Many individuals suffering with ADHD are labeled slow learners, unmotivated, immature, lazy, and self-centered.
-A proper diagnosis of ADHD can help put your difficulties into perspective.
+With ADD/ADHD in adults, there is a significant difference between a personality type and a neurobiological disorder.
+Many adults with ADD or ADHD are labeled slow learners, unmotivated, immature, lazy, and self-centered.
+A proper Adult ADD/ADHD diagnosis test can help put your difficulties into perspective.
 Knowing that you have ADHD is important for determining the appropriate management of your educational, personal, and social development, and can improve your overall chances of leading a successful life.
 Effective intervention will improve self-esteem, work performance and skills, and educational achievement.

 What can neurofeedback do for individuals with ADHD?

 If you are hesitant to medicate yourself or your child, or if the medication you are currently taking does not seem to be achieving the results you hoped for, you should know that neurofeedback has been proven to be a successful treatment for this disorder.
-Numerous studies have found that individuals with ADHD had significantly improved attention, social adaptability, and self esteem as a result of neurotherapy training (Pop-Jordanova, 2005).
+Neurofeedback is recognized as effective ADD/ADHD treatment for both adults and kids.
+Numerous studies have found that adults and children with ADD and ADHD have significantly improved attention, social adaptability, and self esteem as a result of neurotherapy training (Pop-Jordanova, 2005).
 In another study, medication was found to be reduced in almost 87% of ADHD cases when neurofeedback techniques were used (Thompson & Thompson, 1998).

 Peer-Reviewed Published Papers